 - Read the poem “There is no Frigate like a Book” by Emily Dickinson.
 Look up any words in the poem you don’t know.
 Pick one line of the poem and illustrate it.
 What message does this poem have about the power of books and stories?
-How can reading, watching, or listening to stories allow you to “travel” even while you are staying home more?
+How can reading, watching, or listening to stories allow you to “travel” even while your movement is restricted during the pandemic?
 What is a book or story you've read that has transported you to a new place or time?

 - Choose one of the short videos from the Global Oneness Project to watch.
 What perspectives does the film explore?
 What questions does the film raise for you?
 Take a tour of a museum that is offering online tours.
 (Here is a list of 12 museums that currently have free online tours.)
 Choose one of the works of art that you saw and write a short story inspired by it.

 - Choose a book you recently read or a show or film you recently watched.
 What kinds of challenges do the main characters face?
 How do they deal with these challenges?
 What words of advice do you have for them?